 Where To Stay In Yufuin

-If you can, stay one night.
-Yufuin changes completely once the buses leave.
-Streets glow, mountains turn deep blue, and the town exhales.
+If you can, stay for at least one night as Yufuin changes completely once the buses leave.

 We stayed at Yururi Hotel and loved it.
-It felt calm and thoughtful with a both public and private onsen setup that encourages lingering.
-My routine looked like this: pre-dinner bath, post-dessert bath, last-minute bath before checkout!
+It felt calm with both public and private onsen setups and the cutest traditional tatami rooms.

 - Rinse well before soaking